IBM/cloud-pak-operations-cli/README.md

 The IBM Cloud Pak Operations CLI allows the user-friendly installation of IBM Cloud Pak for Data 3.5.0/4.0.x and IBM Cloud Pak for Data services on OpenShift clusters.
 It also allows the one-click deployment of a Red Hat OpenShift on IBM Cloud cluster including the installation of IBM Cloud Pak for Data 3.5.0 as software.

-For IBM-internal users, the IBM Cloud Pak Operations CLI additionally supports managing OpenShift clusters on FYRE.
+For IBM-internal users, the IBM Cloud Pak Operations CLI additionally supports managing OpenShift clusters on Fyre.

 ## Installation & Configuration